ethicalhackingplayground/pathbuster/README.md

 - [x] Removed redundant **--filter-status** which filtered the status codes but also missed a ton of valid findings.
 - [x] Removed redundant **--filter-body-size** which filtered the response sizes but also missed a ton of valid findings.
 - [x] Implemented **--drop-after-fail** which will ignore requests with the same response code multiple times in a row.
+- [x] Added in a **--proxy** argument, so you can now perform proxy-related tasks such as sending everything to burp.
+- [x] Pathbuster will now give you an eta on when the tool will finish processing all jobs.
+---

+### Bug fixes?

+- [x] Fixed a bug with the **--proxy** argument as well as some other small bugs.
 - [x] Fixed a ton of performance issues and included directory bruteforcing at the end.
 - [x] Massive performance and accuracy increases using itertools instead of double for loops reducing O(n^2) time complexity.
-- [x] Added in a **--proxy** argument, so you can now perform proxy-related tasks such as sending everything to burp.
-- [x] Pathbuster will now give you an eta on when the tool will finish processing all jobs.
 ---

 ## Installation